Scheduled triggers

 Scripts run with the actor configured on the script.

 How it works: The scheduled handler pushes each script into the async queue instead of executing them directly.
-Each script then runs independently in its own async consumer invocation with up to 55 seconds of execution time and 100 API calls.
+Each script then runs independently in its own invocation.
+See Limits for execution time and API call limits.

 Note: The